Reinforcement Learning Fine-Tuning Enhances Activation Intensity and Diversity in the Internal Circuitry of LLMs: Experiment

-Taken together, the above observations suggest two key conclusions: \textbf{(i)} Online RL fine-tuning increases the number and strength of active information edges in the model. \textbf{(ii)} Online RL fine-tuning diversifies the activation patterns across these information pathways.
+Taken together, the above observations suggest two key conclusions: \textbf{(i)} Online RL fine-tuning for mathematical reasoning increases the extent and intensity of active information edges in the model. \textbf{(ii)} Online RL fine-tuning diversifies the activation patterns across these information pathways.
 We next provide further analyses to substantiate these conclusions.